eleadufresne/eleadufresne/README.md

 ## 👋 About Me

 Hello World!
-I'm Éléa, a naturally strategic thinker (INTJ if that means anything to you), and I enjoy breaking things down to understand how they work.
-I thrive on challenging tasks, pulling all-nighters coding, and constantly seeking to learn new things.
-Over time, I've learned that collaboration and shared goals lead to the best solutions.
+I'm Éléa, a natural strategic thinker (INTJ, if that means anything to you).
+I thrive on finding the most efficient way to solve complex problems through automating infrastructure, optimizing backend performance, or debugging tricky issues.
+Late-night coding sessions are my happy place, and I'm always eager to pick up something new.
+Above all, I've discovered that the best solutions come from collaboration and shared goals.

-I graduated from McGill last year with a B.Sc. in Honours Computer Science, and since then, I've fully immersed myself in open-source and independent learning.
-My background spans QA, software engineering, DevOps, and edge-computing research.
+I graduated last year from McGill with a B.Sc. in Honours Computer Science, and since then, I've fully immersed myself in open-source and independent learning.
+My experience includes software engineering, DevOps, QA, and edge-computing research.

 ---